 Internal vs External Insurance Appeal: Which One Is Right for You?

 You've been denied.
 Now: should you appeal to the insurance company again, or skip straight to the independent reviewer?
+Under the Affordable Care Act, you're guaranteed both options.

 This guide walks you through internal vs. external appeals, when to use each, and when to skip the internal and go external.